openPMD/openPMD-standard/EXT_ED-PIC.md

   - `particleBoundary`
     - type: array of *(string)* of length 2 `N`
     - scope: *required*
-	- description: boundary conditions in each direction (in the above, `N` is the dimensionality of the field mesh).
-	The strings are stored in the following order:
+    - description: boundary conditions in each direction (in the above, `N` is the dimensionality of the field mesh) The strings are stored in the following order:
       - boundary at the *lower* end of the *first* axis of the mesh
       - boundary at the *upper* end of the *first* axis of the mesh
       - boundary at the *lower* end of the *second* axis of the mesh
       - boundary at the *upper* end of the *second* axis of the mesh
       - ...
       - boundary at the *upper* end of the `N`th axis of the mesh
     - allowed values:
       - `periodic`
       - `absorbing`
       - `reflecting`
       - `reinjecting` (optionally add scheme specification - such as "thermal, T=1keV" - in the `particleBoundaryParameters` string)
       - `other`

   - `particleBoundaryParameters`
     - type: array of *(string)* of length 2 `N`
     - scope: *required* if `particleBoundary` is `other`, optional otherwise
     - description: additional scheme and parameters specification for the boundary conditions

   - `particleSmoothing`
     - type: *(string)*
     - scope: *required*
     - description: applied transformations or smoothing filters on copied versions of the fields while interpolating those to the particle